objcio/articles/2015-02-09-photo-extension.md

 class which adopts the `NSCoding` protocol to allow it to be archived in a similar manner.

-A user can chain incompatible photo edits together because if the adjustment data is not understood by the current extension, the pre-rendered image will be used as input.
+A user can chain incompatible photo edits together — if the adjustment data is not understood by the current extension, the pre-rendered image will be used as input.
 For example, you can crop an image using the system crop tool before using your custom photo editing extension.
 Once you have saved the edited image, the associated adjustment data will now only contain details of the most recent edit.
-If the fact that your extension was used on a non-original image, this might be something you wish to include in the adjustment data.
-You could save the previous adjustment data in your output adjustment data, allowing you to implement a revert function for just your phase of the filter chain.
+You could adjustment data from the previous, incompatible edit in your output adjustment data, allowing you to implement a revert function for just your phase of the filter chain.
 The revert function provided by the Photos app will remove all the edits, returning the photo to its original state.

 ![Revert Edits](http://cl.ly/image/1O0B3S0e0103/revert.png)